Skip to main content

 The Bottom Line

-The best approach is to shop around and compare quotes from multiple insurers to find competitive rates for the coverage you choose.
+Regardless of legislative changes, the best approach is always to shop around and compare quotes from multiple insurers to find competitive rates for the coverage you need.

 Recommended Coverage Levels

-While minimums are 25/50/10, an independent agent would typically recommend higher limits based on your assets, income, and driving environment.
+Whether minimums stay at 10/20/10 or increase to a proposed 25/50/10, an independent agent would typically recommend higher limits based on your assets, income, and driving environment.
 These recommendations are not financial advice but reflect industry best practices.

 Moderate Risk Profile